QUOTES-Reaction to Australia court upholding cancellation of Djokovic's visa | Sports-Games

 QUOTES-Reaction to Australia court upholding cancellation of Djokovic's visa

-"I am extremely disappointed with the Court ruling to dismiss my application for judicial review of the Minister's decision to cancel my visa, which means I cannot stay in Australia and participate in the Australian Open."
+It's now time to get on with the Australian Open and get back to enjoying tennis over the summer."
 CANADIAN TENNIS PLAYER VASEK POSPISIL ON TWITTER "Novak would never have gone to Australia if he had not been given an exemption to enter the country by the government (which he did receive; hence Judge Kelly's initial ruling).
-"He would have skipped the Australian Open and been home with his family and no one would be talking about this mess.

 - Country: